initpy/go-book/basic.rst

     // declare a variable named "variable_name" of type "type" var variable_name type

-You can declare sevral variables of the same type in a single line, by separating them with commas.
+You can declare several variables of the same type in a single line, by separating them with commas.

 .. code-block:: go